Exclusive: Banks offer to help Sony offload battery unit - sources

 As with TVs, Sony has struggled to compete against South Korean rivals in a battery business that is worth $18 billion a year.
 The small cells that power mobile devices now account for around 60 percent of the market, ahead of those used in cars and electrical tools, according to research company IHS iSuppli.

-While lithium-ion battery demand has steadily expanded with the boom in mobile consumer electronics, severe price competition has resulted in razor thin margins that favour large-scale manufacturers with weak local currencies.
+While lithium-ion battery demand has steadily expanded with the boom in mobile consumer electronics, severe price competition has resulted in razor thin margins that favor large-scale manufacturers with weak local currencies.

 "The battery business is a prime example of the company's loss-making and unwanted assets.
 It doesn't make sense for them to keep it," said one of the banking sources.